Canon 1300D vs Fujifilm X70

-The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X70 are two digital cameras that were announced, respectively, in March 2016 and January 2016.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X70 are two digital cameras that were officially introduced, respectively, in March 2016 and January 2016.
 The 1300D is a DSLR, while the X70 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Fujifilm X70

-An illustration of the physical size and weight of the Canon 1300D and the Fujifilm X70 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Fujifilm X70.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is considerably smaller (44 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the X70 are weather-sealed.